AI Agent Skills: Transform Generalists into Specialist Experts

 • Trust: escalation rate, user satisfaction, audit completeness.

-A lightweight dashboard tracking these signals will tell you when to promote, retrain, or roll back a pack.
+A straightforward dashboard tracking these signals will tell you when to promote, retrain, or roll back a pack.

 Implementation checklist